 - where a DPIA is required, ensure you complete the process before beginning the project;

-- ensure your process for completing a DPIA includes consultation with the DPO/ data protection lead, data processors, third party contractors and with the public/their representatives in most cases;
+- ensure your process for completing a DPIA includes consultation with the Data Protection Officer (DPO)/ data protection lead, data processors, third party contractors and with the public/their representatives in most cases;

 - ensure the information contained within the DPIA complies with the requirements under the GDPR and that you detail the results within a report;

-- where a DPIA indicates that the processing would result in a high risk and you are unable to mitigate those risks by reasonable means, ensure your business consults with the Data protection Authority in your country prior to commencing processing.
+- where a DPIA indicates that the processing would result in high risk and you are unable to mitigate those risks by reasonable means, ensure your business consults with the Data Protection Authority in your country prior to commencing the processing.

-Read more in in our Data protection Impact assessment guide.
+Read more in our Data Protection Impact assessment guide.